 Like Albertson’s, Smith’s is a major grocery chain in Las Vegas.
 This specific location offers a vast “kosher experience” to serve the local Summerlin community.
 It’s a true one-stop shop for fresh and frozen kosher meats and poultry, which are directly imported from Los Angeles.
 We’re big fans of the ready-made sushi, plus they’ve got an excellent variety of other ready-made foods that gets even bigger on Thursdays and Fridays before shabbat.

 You can also pick up kosher cheeses, fish, and deli sandwiches, as well as plenty of great side dishes.
 Additionally, you’ll find some nice freshly baked goods at this store.
+For those interested, from Sunday-Thursday, you can also order yourself a freshly-made burger + fries meal to go directly at the deli counter.

 Address: 2211 North Rampart Boulevard